+64. Every director and officer of a body corporate shall take all Duties of reasonable care to ensure that the body corporate complies with-

+(a) this Act and the Regulations made under this Act; and

+(b) any Orders imposed by the Minister or his delegate.

+Jurisdiction of the Court.

-- 64. Every director and officer of a body corporate Duties of directors shall take all reasonable care to ensure that the body corporate complies with- - (a) this Act and the regulations made under this Act; and - (b) any orders imposed by the Minister or his delegate. - 65.
-The Court shall have jurisdiction to hear and Jurisdiction of the determine- - (a) applications for any Order which the Court considers appropriate to facilitate the enforcement of any provisions of this Act; or - (b) upon an application pursuant to this Act, cases involving any contravention of the provisions of this Act, and make such appropriate Orders in relation thereto.
+- 65. The Court shall have jurisdiction to hear and determine- - (a) applications for any Order which the Court considers appropriate to facilitate the enforcement of any provisions of this Act; or - (b) upon an application pursuant to this Act, cases involving any contravention of the provisions of this Act, and make such appropriate Orders in relation thereto.